How to choose a paint color to sell your house!

 5. How to test paint colors!

-Now that you have some ideas on where to start for your colors, the next step is to get large paint color samples and start comparing.
-There is no need to get test pots anymore and paint white poster boards with your sample paint colors.
-You can purchase large paint boards with real paint and compare.
-Put the paint boards side by side on a white poster board.
+Now that you have some ideas on where to start for your colors, the next step is to get large paint color samples also known as paint boards and start comparing.
+You can order them through the paint companies website or a company called Samplize.
+They’re peel and stick so they’re easy to move around.

 Hopefully you have narrowed down your color choices to a few by now.
 Buy WHITE poster boards from the dollar store.
 Paint your color boards with your test pot paints and place them on the wall UNDER white poster board paper.
 NEVER put the test paints directly against your current color.
 You will not get a good test of what that paint actually looks like.
 NEVER EVER paint the sample paint directly on the wall.
 You will not get a true feel for the color.
 Be sure to move the poster boards around on ALL four walls of the room and a different times of the day.